Ugrammer/UniversalMer-v2.0/README.md

   !
 Please don't forget to backup the database file for using in the next time.
 If not, the file will be deleted when you create a new one.
 # OUTPUT
-  * UniversalMer_DB.Umer is the default database file generated in the same folder of the executable file.
+  * Universal_merDB.Umer is the default database file generated in the same folder of the executable file.
   * xxxmerHisto.txt is the report of histogram of xxx-mer
   * xxxmerCanonicalHisto.txt is the report of histogram of xxx-mer with canonical form.
   * xxx_mersData.txt is the xxx-mers text file with ordinary form.